 The two keepers ran out of ammunition.
 They gave up the fight after that, taking cover in a protected alcove below the lantern.
 When they emerged at dawn, bird carcasses covered the catwalk around the lighthouse tower.
 Below that, on the ground, bird bodies “littered the earth like confetti.”
 Many of the poor things were still twitching in agony.

 The keepers dug a trench and tossed the birds into a mass grave.
-They built a temporary wire cage around the lighthouse lens, which was still working.
-I have come across conflicting reports about whether the next assault came the very next night, or a couple of days later.
-The keepers sat back and did nothing this time around, and the birds retreated much more quickly than they had on the first invasion.
+Amazingly, the light was still shining.
+I have come across conflicting reports about whether the follow-up assault happened the very next night, or a couple of days later.
+The keepers did nothing this time around, and the birds retreated much more quickly than they had on the first assault.
 But the damage done in that second attack put Hog Island Light out of service for a stretch.

-The light that shone from Hog Island in those days was a classic of lighthouse history—a massive First Order Fresnel Lens that stood 10 feet tall, weighed 2,500 pounds, and had 368 unique prisms.
-Today, its estimated worth is well over $1 million.
+The light that shone from Hog Island in those days was a classic—a massive First Order Fresnel Lens that stood 10 feet tall, weighed 2,500 pounds, and had 368 unique prisms.
+Today, this rare relic of the past has an estimated worth well over $1 million.

-When the lighthouse was demolished in 1948, the lens was saved and eventually given to the Mariners Museum in nearby Newport News, Va.
-From there it went on loan to the city of Portsmouth, Va., where it landed in storage for many years before ending up on on display in that city’s historic district (as you can see in the photo above).
+The lighthouse was demolished by dynamite in 1948, but that lens was saved and eventually given to the Mariners Museum in Newport News, Va.
+From there it went on loan to the western shore city of Portsmouth, where it landed in storage for many years but eventually ended up on display in that city’s historic district.

-This article in Lighthouse Digest magazine recounts the meticulous efforts to repair and restore that lens for public display in a glass enclosure along the Portsmouth seawall.
-At the very end of the piece, the author makes mention of the bird attack on Aug.
-22, 1900.
+A 2004 article in Lighthouse Digest recounts the meticulous efforts to repair and restore that lens for public display in a glass enclosure along the Portsmouth seawall.
+At the very end of the piece, the author makes mention of the bird attack in 1900.

-This tale [of the bird attack] might account for some of the damage now visible in the lens.
+This tale might account for some of the damage now visible in the lens.
 But against all odds, this striking work of art and technology has survived and will shine for many years to come.